When we talk about the rules for cleaning out a closet the first thing we do is panic and a myriad of paralyzing thoughts run through our heads.

 Let me introduce you to the “Maybe” box.

 This is my secret weapon for anyone that finds an area or an item more difficult to declutter than they planned.
 A maybe box is just what it sounds like.
 A box or a bin that holds items you are just not sure you are ready to let go of yet.
+They “may be” leaving and they “may be” staying, you are just not sure which one it is yet.

 How it works.

 Then, and this is key.
-Walk away.
+I want you to close the box up and walk away.

 That’s it.
 There is nothing more to it.

-Next time you tuck an item in that box take a look at that list.
-Anything on there that is over a month or more old, ask yourself again.
-Do I love this item?
-By letting it sit and giving yourself time to live without that item you will make this decision process a bit easier.
+By letting those items sit and giving yourself time to live without that item you will make this decision process a bit easier.
 If you did not look for that item or even think of it in the last few months then it may be time to let it go.
-If, however, you did want that item then you may want to put it back.

 When trying to get rid of clothes in your closet it may be easier to switch things around a bit.
 Keep what you love and store what you like.
 Give away what no longer fits and treasure those things with the strongest memories.
 For what you have left follow these rules for cleaning out a closet and you will never be overwhelmed by too many options again.

-Hi Tracie, many thanks for your wonderful and valuable advice; it is so needed & appreciated right now.
+1. Hi Tracie, many thanks for your wonderful and valuable advice; it is so needed & appreciated right now.

-I have taken clothes to consignment expecially in the beginning.
+1. I have taken clothes to consignment expecially in the beginning.
 Now I find that it is easier for me to send them to donation.
 Our consignment is so picky they send back over half of what I sent in.
 So for me, the work did not justify the income.
 When my kids were little I did take their clothes to consignment and that was definitely worth the work.